An exact Ramsey number of large bipartite graphs versus odd wheel: Introduction

 Burr proved a general lower bound on the Ramsey number for the pair of graphs $(G,H)$.
-His statement is the following:- \begin{theorem}\cite[Theorem~1]{burr1981ramsey} Let $G$ be a connected graph and $H$ be a graph satisfying $|V(G)|\geq \sigma(H)$ where $\sigma(H)$ is the size of the smallest colour class in a $\chi(H)$-colouring of $H$.
-Then
+His statement is the following, which reveals the inequality relation between $R(G,H)$ and the parameters $|V(G)|$, $\chi(H)$ and $\sigma(H)$.
+Here, the parameter $\chi(H)$ denotes the textbook notation of the chromatic number of $H$ and $\sigma(H)$ denotes the size of the smallest colour class in a $\chi(H)$-colouring of $H$. \begin{theorem}\cite[Theorem~1]{MR635872} Let $G$ be a connected graph and $H$ be a graph satisfying $|V(G)|\geq \sigma(H)$, then

 \end{theorem}